Planning on riding the St James Cycle Trail? Contact us for help in planning your itinerary and booking your trip.

 The trail can be done in a single day for fit and experienced riders, but with several basic huts and camping facilities along the route, it is more common to split it into two days.
 There is also the opportunity to make the ride a complete loop by adding on a 26 km ride up the gravel Tophouse Road, alongside the Clarence River, or even ride all the way from Hanmer Springs which adds a further 10 km.

 From the car park at Tophouse Rd the trail is signposted.
 It starts with a meandering trail undulating through the high country grazing land, leaving you wondering what all the fuss is about.
-Lake Tennyson is on the right but out of sight.
+Lake Tennyson is on the right but mostly out of sight.
 It is not long before you begin a decent climb up Malings Pass of about 250 vertical metres as the trail threads its way through the pass and around Mount Stanley.
 The trail is wide and easy riding, bar the climbing.
 The descent however is much steeper and will have most riders' brakes burning with a number of deep runoff trenches to be navigated to avoid going over the handlebars.
 The sections through the native beech forest will have you hooting and hollering with joy.

 As you come down the hill the Waiau River sprawls its way across the valley floor.
 The 4WD trail makes way for newly developed wide single track through scrub, matagouri, and tussock.
 After 17 km from the trail start you will come to the turn off to Lake Guyon on the left and Lake Guyon Hut, 2.5 km from the main trail.
 This is the end of the section of the trail classified as intermediate and the beginning of the advanced riding.